-The building was built in the 1920s for ‘Civic Press LTD’ – a print works that specialised in publishing of posters and publications for unions and political movements.
-It was acquired in November 2016 with the support of Scottish Government’s Regeneration Capital Grant Fund (RCGF) and has been developed to retain as many of the original features as possible and to optimise energy performance in order to reduce its environmental impact.
+Civic House was built in the 1920s for ‘Civic Press LTD’ – a print works that specialised in the publishing of posters and publications for unions and political movements.
+It was acquired in November 2016 with the support of Scottish Government’s Regeneration Capital Grant Fund (RCGF) and has been developed to retain as many of the original features as possible.